 Employment law in Clayton governs relationships between employer and employees, and independent contractors.
-This area of law governs such employment issues as hiring procedures, wage amounts, and termination.
-Employment law in Clayton must be understood by employers and employees.
+These laws cover issues in employment such as hiring, workplace disputes, and terminations Employment law in Clayton should be understood by employers and employees.

 "At-Will" vs. Contract Employment Terms

 Employment is usually considered to be "at-will", although at times the employer and employee may have an employment contract preventing termination before it expires.
 "At-will" employers or employees may terminate the employment at any given time, if the reasons are not illegal.
 Federal and state laws govern the enforcement of employment clauses provisions for citizens of Clayton.